Doc, I’m 23 and baldingmale hair loss | psychology of hair loss

-Over the years I have encountered some or all of the following circumstances and reactions in men who began losing hair at a very young age.
+Over the years I have encountered some or all of the following circumstances and reactions in men who began losing hair at a young age, some were only 23 and balding.

 Your hair loss began with receding temples, and you first noticed it at 18.
 It seemed to happen so suddenly.
-At 23 you looked in the mirror and saw a man twice your age.
+One day you looked in the mirror and realized you were 23 and balding.

 You feel like you are being robbed of your youth.
 What should be the best-looking years of your physical prime seem to have vanished almost overnight.
 The carefree days of your youth seem to slip away with every departing follicle.
 You begin to feel like someone just gave your life an expiration date.